zer0cache/matic-docs/docs/maintain/validate/faq/known-issues.md

 **Solution**

-1. Get the right configs from Github and copy them to `~/.heimdalld/config`, and
+1. Get the right configs from Github and copy them to `/var/lib/heimdall/config` and
-2. Please reset Heimdall using `heimdalld unsafe-reset-all`.
+2. Please reset heimdall using `heimdalld unsafe-reset-all`.

 ### 18. Issue: Problems in starting Bor